spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 ### Future Work
-- For sure with plenty of time, just a few epochs more could lead to a bit better results!
+- For sure with plenty of time, just a few epochs more could lead to a bit better results.
-- Undoubtedly allocate more time to preprocess and explore further the data!
+- Undoubtedly allocate more time to preprocess and explore further the data.
+- Extensive hyperparameter tuning (i.e learning rate, optimizer, dropout).